yuriys-kentico/kontent-custom-element-samples/SyntaxHighlighter/README.md

 ## Obtaining value

 The value contains data about language and code.
-As Kentico Cloud custom elements can contain only `string` values or `null`, the value is stored as a stringified object.
+As Kentico Kontent custom elements can contain only `string` values or `null`, the value is stored as a stringified object.
 That means the value has to be explicitly parsed.

 ### Example

-The value contains the following string when obtained from Kentico Cloud:
+The value contains the following string when obtained from Kentico Kontent:
 ```
 "{\"language\":\"javascript\",\"code\":\"var text = 'Hello world';\"}"
 ```